RV, Van, & 5 Properties: My Multi-Asset Lifestyle Strategy

 00:18:50

 live in one place full time.
 I could for a period of time and I do and so that’s why I’ll go stay somewhere for a week or two but then sometimes things just get crazy and I have to leave.
 So if things get crazy at the RV park and it’s loud which typically it is and I never go there I have to leave and then the RV van I really I took it on a trip but it’s not I would have to move around or go find a place to go park it.
 And then the city I told you things are crazy.
-And then Nanny and Mimi is like
+And then Nanny and Mimi is like living with your parents sometimes.
+And then the mobile home is like for sale.
+So I’ve I’ve lived there at times.
+I even tried to buy the trailer next to it and then that was a whole another nightmare that I can’t even get into yet until nanny sells your lake house.
+Then I’ll tell you all the dirty deets.

-How This Lifestyle Supports My Work
+How This Lifestyle Supports My Life and Business: Sobriety, Purpose, and Choosing What Works

 00:19:16